etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 }
 ```

-###  Ant Test Tasks
+### Test Tasks

 Etendo has a number of ant tasks which run the test cases:

-  * run.tests: the default, it runs the suite: _org.openbravo.test.AntTaskTests_ .
+  * ./gradlew ant.run.tests: the default, it runs the suite: _org.openbravo.test.AntTaskTests_ .
 These tests are side effect free and can be run multiple times, after the run the database should be in the same state as before.
-  * run.quick.tests: this task runs test cases which are fast and which test the most important parts of the system.
+  * ./gradlew ant.run.quick.tests: this task runs test cases which are fast and which test the most important parts of the system.
 It runs the test suite: _org.openbravo.test.AllQuickAntTaskTests_ .
-  * run.all.tests: runs the suite _org.openbravo.test.AllAntTaskTests_ .
+  * ./gradlew ant.run.all.tests: runs the suite _org.openbravo.test.AllAntTaskTests_ .
 This suite contains all the test cases, also tests which can change the database.

 All the test cases are based on the Small Bazaar default data.